virustotalop/virustotalop.github.io/docs/content/page/blog/second.md

 ## So Long and Thanks for all the Fish

-Well if you actually decided to read this than thank you!
+Well if you actually decided to read this thank you!
 I don't think anyone is actually going to read this but putting some of the technical details from things I work on into writing gives me some interesting ideas and allows me to reflect on the work that I've done. *Pssst* hit ↑ ↑ ↓ ↓ ← → ← → B A [Enter]